Mouth sores come in several different varieties and can have any number of causes, including:

 Your dentist should examine any mouth sore that lasts a week or longer.
 Among the most common mouth sores are:

-- Canker sores.
 Small ulcers with a white or gray base and a red border, canker sores appear inside the mouth.
 They are not contagious, but can return frequently and may be only one canker sore or several.
 Their exact cause is uncertain but some experts believe that immune system problems, bacteria or viruses may be involved.
 Canker sores usually heal on their own after a week or two.
 Over-the-counter topical anesthetics and antimicrobial mouthwashes may provide temporary relief.
 Stay away from hot, spicy or acidic foods that can irritate the sore.
-Antibiotics from your dentist and some oral bandages can reduce secondary infection.

-- Leukoplakia.
 Thick, whitish-color patches that form on the inside of the cheeks, gums or tongue, these patches are caused by excess cell growth and are common among tobacco users.
 They can result from irritations such as an ill-fitting denture or the habit of chewing on the inside of the cheek.
 Sometimes leukoplakia is associated with oral cancer.
 Your dentist may recommend a biopsy if the patch appears suspicious.
 Your dentist will examine the lesion and check the biopsy results to help determine how to manage the disease.
-Treatment begins with removing the factors that contribute to the lesion: quitting tobacco or replacing ill-fitting dentures or bridges.